 Thanks to the kind folks over there at Dread Central dot Com for snagging the DVD artwork for this flick when it hits the shelves.

-Here is the question we asked ourselves as we turned on our DVR as sat down to watch the Sci-Fi Original Motion Picture ‘Lake Placid 3’.
+Here is the question we asked ourselves as we sat down to watch the Sci-Fi Original Motion Picture ‘Lake Placid 3’.
 Can ‘Lake Placid 3’ further sully the good name of ‘Lake Placid’ any worse than ‘Lake Placid 2’ managed to do?
 The answer is ‘no… it cannot’.
 This isn’t to say that ‘Lake Placid 3’ is any good because it is, undoubtedly, absolutely awful.
 In fact about an hour and a half into this movie, a movie that the IMDB lists as having no director though I’m sure somebody yelled ‘action’ from behind the camera, I muttered under my breath… ‘damn… this movie sucks ass’.
 But it is far better than ‘Lake Placid 2’ for whatever that’s worth.
-Plus the Yancy Butler factor was in full effect.
-Can’t ever count out the Yancy Butler factor.
+Plus the Yancy Butler Effect was in full effect.
+Can’t ever count out the Yancy Butler Effect.

 A couple of years later young Aaron is still feeding these crocs who are now the size of SUV’s and have taken to eating giant elk.
 The odd thing is that despite the fact they are eating these elk they still wait patiently for Aaron to steal frozen chickens from his parents house and they happily eat those as well.
 But they aren’t eating Aaron for whatever reason.
 Unfortunately I was kind of hoping they would eat Aaron.